Privatisation in Primary Care

 NHS privatisation: Question to full Council meetings

-Prompted by “Livi” and the recent growth in “outsourcing” (aka NHS privatisation), members of KONPNE are putting questions to local North East Councils about privatisation in their area.
+Prompted by “Livi” and the recent growth in “outsourcing” (aka NHS privatisation), members of KONPNE are formally putting questions about privatisation to all SEVEN North East Councils: Northumberland, Newcastle-upon-Tyne, North Tyneside, Gateshead, South Tyneside, County Durham and Sunderland.